 even all the Gentiles over whom my name has been called.

 Thus says the Lord, who has been making these things 18known from long ago.”

 19Therefore I have reached the decision that we should not trouble those Gentiles who are turning to God, 20but we should write to them to abstain only from things polluted by idols and from fornication and from whatever has been strangled and from blood.
 21For in every city, for generations past, Moses has had those who proclaim him, for he has been read aloud every sabbath in the synagogues.’

 22 Then the apostles and the elders, with the consent of the whole church, decided to choose men from among their members and to send them to Antioch with Paul and Barnabas.

-2 but their delight is in the law of the Lord,
+2 Their delight is in the law of the Lord, *

-5 Therefore the wicked will not stand in the judgement,
+5 Therefore the wicked shall not stand upright when judgment comes, *

-6 for the Lord watches over the way of the righteous,
+6 For the Lord knows the way of the righteous, *

 1 Now I should remind you, brothers and sisters, of the good news that I proclaimed to you, which you in turn received, in which also you stand, 2through which also you are being saved, if you hold firmly to the message that I proclaimed to you—unless you have come to believe in vain.